traceitnow/traceitnow.github.io/content/_index.md

 # Overview

-**Trace It Now** is a remote tracing debugger for distributed systems.
+**Trace It Now** is a remote tracing debugger for distributed systems!

 We are going to create the first remote tracing debugger for distributed systems (think microservices running on Kubernetes).